ZTerechshenko/Website/_posts/2017-08-09-a-post-about-my-research.markdown

 ![](/assets/unnamed-chunk-13-1.png)

 #### Item Characteristic Curves
+Finally, item characteristic curves (ICC) is another way to look at the relationship between a latent variable and items in the model.
+X-axis on these plots indicates level of latent variable - women's mobility of social freedom, while Y-axis indicates the probability of the indicator to present (equal to 1 in a binary model).
+ICC incorporate information about both difficulty and discrimination parameters of the item.
+For example, discrimination reflects the steepness of the
+ICC in its middle section.
+The steeper the curve, the better the item can discriminate.
+The flatter the curve, the less the item is able to discriminate since the probability of the indicator/item to be present at low levels of latent variable is almost the same it is at high levels of latent variable.
+The location of the curve is determined by the difficulty parameter.
+The lower the curve, the higher is the difficulty parameter for this item and vice versa: the higher the curve, the lower is the difficulty of the item.

 ``` r
 PARAMETERS = cbind(apply(output$alpha,2,mean),apply(output$alpha,2,sd),apply(output$alpha, 2, quantile, 0.975 ),apply(output$alpha, 2, quantile, 0.025 ), apply(output$beta,2,mean),apply(output$beta,2,sd),apply(output$beta, 2, quantile, 0.975 ),apply(output$beta, 2, quantile, 0.025 ) )